happiestbee/hophacks25/README.md

 ---

-*Harmonia - Where technology meets compassion in the journey toward healing.*
+*Pedal - Where technology meets compassion in the journey toward healing.*